 Each student will prepare a guest blog post for a popular science blog summarizing your results from the Glucose and Taurine in Sports Drinks experiment.
-Please see more details following the Glucose and Taurine in Sports Drinks section of this laboratory manual.
+More details will be available in the official prompt on D2L and printed.

 Industrial Technical Report